BluFlameTech/bluflametech.github.io/_posts/2021-04-27-saml-oauth-oidc.md

 ![OIDC Authorization Code Flow](/assets/images/posts/saml_oauth_oidc/oidc.jpg)

-_<small>OIDC Authorization Code Flow Flow</small>_
+_<small>OIDC Authorization Code Flow</small>_

-1. A user initiates a log-in with the client website (e.g. clicking a login button)
+1. The user makes a request that triggers the Application to request authorization for resources
-2. The client website requests an authorization code from the authorization/IdP server
+2. The Application makes an authorization code request to the Authorization Server
-3. The user is redirected to log into the IdP server and authorize consent to some resources
+3. The user is prompted to grant authorization
-4. If the log-in is successful, an authorization code is sent from the authorization/IdP server to the client website
+4. The user grants authorization to the Application via the Authorization Server
-5. The authorization code, along with the client website's ID and secret are sent to the authorization/IdP server
+5. The Authorization Server issues an authorization code to the Application
-6. If the authorization code, the client id and secret are validated, the authorization/IdP server responds with an ID token and an access token
+6. The Application requests an access token by providing the authorization code, its and its secret to the Authorization Server
+7. The Application is issued an access token and an ID token by the Authorization Server
-7. The client can now use the access token to request resources from the resource server
+8. The Application can then provide the access token with its resource requests to the Resource Server
+9. The Resource Server validates the access token provided by the Application and if valid, it authorizes resources to the Application

 You may be wondering, "How does this improve upon OAuth?"
 It could certainly be argued that the use of JWT for the ID token alone is a significant improvement.
 JWT's are easily decipherable as they are themselves, JavaScript.
 So, they can (and often do) include additional information about the user, like their full name, avatar, email, etc.